History of the Jews in Switzerland: The Holocaust

-Help networks did exist, the most notable being the Ładoś Group, also known as the Bern Group, which gained more public attention in Switzerland following an exhibition at the Jewish Museum in Basel.
-Centred around the Polish embassy in Bern, a network of diplomats and other helpers worked to provide between 7000 and 10,000 endangered Jews with Latin American travel documents and identity papers.
+Help networks did exist, the most notable being the Ładoś Group (also known as the Bern Group), which gained greater public attention in Switzerland following an exhibition at the Jewish Museum in Basel.
+Centred around the Polish embassy in Bern, a network of diplomats and other supporters worked to provide between 7000 and 10,000 endangered Jews with Latin American travel documents and identity papers.
 Many recipients nevertheless did not survive the Holocaust.

 Post-World War II

 Switzerland has in general been supportive toward Israel, while maintaining its neutrality in the wider Israel-Palestine conflict.
-This support was strengthened when in 1969 an Arab terrorist attack was committed against an El Al plane in Zürich and when an act of sabotage was committed against a Swissair plane bound for Israel in 1970.
+This support was strengthened when in 1969 an Arab terrorist attack was committed against an El Al plane in Zurich and when an act of sabotage was committed against a Swissair plane bound for Israel in 1970.
 However, like other European countries, anti-Semitism and anti-Israel sentiments have increased since 2000 according to the Stephen Roth Institute for the Study of Contemporary Anti-Semitism and Racism.

-In 1998, according to the New York Times and the Chicago Tribune, anti-Semitism increased in Switzerland in reaction to the then heightened scrutiny of the country's actions during the Second World War.
-A yearlong study found that inhibitions against the open expression of racist views had been swept away by the controversy of Switzerland's responsibility to compensate Holocaust victims for assets lost during World War II.
+In 1998, according to the New York Times and the Chicago Tribune, anti-Semitism increased in Switzerland in reaction to the then heightened scrutiny of the country's actions during the Second World War and the World Jewish Congress lawsuit against Swiss Banks.
+A yearlong study found that inhibitions against the open expression of racist views had been swept away by the controversy of Swiss banks' responsibility to compensate Holocaust victims for assets lost during World War II.
 The controversy broadened into a wide-ranging examination of Switzerland's role in the war.

-A survey from 2014 has exposed that more than one in four Swiss residents are anti-Semitic, making Switzerland's population one of the most anti-Jewish in Western Europe, according to an online report released by the Anti-Defamation League.
-Israeli Military engagements are often blamed for spikes of antisemitism in Switzerland, such as the 2014 Israel–Gaza conflict.
+A survey from 2014 found that more than one in four Swiss residents are anti-Semitic, making Switzerland's population one of the most anti-Jewish in Western Europe, according to an online report released by the Anti-Defamation League.
+Israeli military engagements are often blamed for spikes of antisemitism in Switzerland, such as the 2014 Israel–Gaza conflict.
 According to a report by the CFCA (the Coordination Forum Countering Antisemitism), there has been a dramatic increase in the number of antisemitic incidents in Switzerland.
 From July 2014 and the outbreak of the war in Gaza, the Federation of Jewish Communities in Switzerland reported twice as many incidents as usually occur during an entire year.
 The report's conclusions are that the current situation is far more dramatic than other wars in the Middle East that have caused a similar reaction by the Swiss population.
 In 15 cases the incidents resulted in complaints being filed with the police.
 Statements appearing in letters or on Facebook have become far more violent.
 The Federation also reported insults and threats.